loydpadgett/myConfigs/README.md

   > - this highlights the start of file '---' and the '- name' keyword in light gray.
   > - sets cuc, cul and auto-returns local paths
   > - tabs are set to two spaces, shift width = 2, auto indent is on.
-  > - these changes specifically apply to yaml files.
+  > - these changes specifically apply to .yaml .yml files.

 ### Current conditions completed:
   > - [x] gpg signed commits and verified by a git clone.